-OSC's: Oscillators/Filters routing.
+OSC's: Oscillators/Filters routing when SVF filters has been selected.

-- -1+2: All oscillators and analog filters will go through both of the digital filters. - -1//2: Oscillator 1 and the analog filters (if available) will go through digital filter 1, oscillator 2 (or oscillator D) will go through digital filter 2.
+-1+2: All oscillators and analog filters will go through both of the digital filters.

+-1//2: Oscillator 1 and the analog filters (if available) will go through digital filter 1, oscillator 2 (or oscillator D) will be muted.